Nodragem/Catch-the-Crown/notes/GameDesign - SaveTheCrown.md

   - [ ] collect:
   - a Ruby give you 1 second of invicibility + treat one mark + 1/4 life!
   - a Diamond give you 5 second of invicibility + treat all marks + 1 life!
+- [ ] @bug we got the prabbit with panicking animation while in normal state at some point, but can't replicate it easily

 ## Maybe:
 - [ ]  @gameplay to slap someone treats one mark,